-Around 1240, the Arab author Ibn Albaithar described a bright white substance (saltpeter -- the key ingredient of gunpowder), which he refered to as "Snow from China."
+Around 1240 (or just eight years after the events near Beijing), the Arab author Ibn Albaithar described a bright white substance (saltpeter -- the key ingredient of gunpowder), which he refered to as "Snow from China."
 Some forty years later, around 1280, a Syrian military historian, Al-Hasan al-Rammah, described rockets (Chinese arrows) and documented recipes for making gunpowder in "The Book of Fighting on Horseback and With War Engines".
 The same manuscript also contains a depiction of a strange flounder-like contraption apparently propelled by a gunpowder-like substance and sporting a pair of tails, resembling stabilizers.
 The caption under the drawing can be translated as "self-moving and combusting egg."
-(213) Apparently, no other known source described the mysterious weapon, which looked suspiciously as a rocket to the 20the century reader.
+(213) Apparently, no other known source described the mysterious weapon which looked suspiciously like a rocket to the 20th century reader.

 Around 1242, or just a decade after the Mongols came under rocket fire in China, Roger Bacon, an English Franciscan monk, rediscovered gunpowder, possibly with the help of Arab writings and/or Chinese sources.
 Known as a Doctor mirabilis among his contemporaries, Bacon also apparently described how to make a rocket in his book the Epistola.

 Bacon recorded the formula of gunpowder as: saltpeter 41.2; charcoal 29.4; sulphur 29.4.
 To achieve a faster rate of burning, Bacon distilled saltpeter -- the oxygen producing ingredient.